ValentinAndreev/Roles/README.md

 change_roles(roles_to_change, role) - change all roles included in array of symbols to role,
 roles_exists? roles - return array of symbols with existed roles (on input - array of symbols with roles),
 unused_roles - return array of symbols with unused roles,
 used_roles - return array of symbols with used roles

+From enums:
+user.role? - does user have this role?
+user.role! - set role for user
+user.role - return role of specific user
+User.role - scopes of users with single role
+User.roles - returns hash with all roles

 ## Installation
 Add this line to your application's Gemfile: